|Study location||Netherlands, Maastricht (Online)|

 Course Duration and Dates

-This is an online weekend course running from the 21st of November until the 22nd of November, 2020.
+This is an online weekend course running from the 6th until the 7th of March, 2021.
 The courses will be scheduled in Central European Time [CET] so it is possible that some time slots are not ideal for people in certain time zones.
 However, when scheduling the courses, we will try to take into account the different time zones as much as we can.